Classic Fish Pie Recipe

 • Sprinkle with cheese, breadcrumbs, and Worcester sauce.

-• Bake for 35 minutes until bubbling at the edges and coloured on top.
-To finish, garnish with rocket leaves.
+• Bake for 35 minutes until bubbling at the edges and golden on top.
+Garnish with rocket leaves to serve.

 Fish pie FAQs